chaitu843/react-foodie/README.md

 2. Serve the html file provided by react, statically for '/' mapping. express.static() middleware needs to be used.

 3. Just creating requests and sending responses need a little attention.

+                            --> Whole MERN STACK Application is DONE!
+                                With both client and server in same domain
 ===================

 ## Deployment in Heroku